 The Adaptiv TPX displayed lackluster X-band sensitivity, about one-third less than the others', but still enough to spot the radar in time.
 Although only the Ohio Highway Patrol continues to use X band, riders there will be interested in a detector's ability to spot this radar frequency.

-The TPX displayed an average ability to detect K band radar.
+The TPX displayed average ability to detect K band radar.
 Against 34.7 GHz Ka-band radar it trailed the competition by about 20 percent.
 Only on 35.5 GHz Ka-band did it display near-parity with the competing models.

 The Verdict